Our roads are deteriorating faster than we can repair them.

 Kōrero mai - have your say

-Feedback closes Wednesday 16 April.
+Feedback closed Wednesday 16 April.

 Q1.
 We don't have enough funding to maintain all sealed roads